 The secret to long-lasting, high-quality cutlery that will last for years is remembering to hone your knives frequently.
 This keeps the blades sharp, and it gives your quality cutlery the proper care and maintenance they deserve.
 Both honing steels and sharpening blocks are excellent ways to sharpen your knives.

 Avoid placing cutlery in your dishwasher, unless it is specified dishwasher-safe.
-Even then, though, the force of the water can expose your knives' edge to foreign objects.
+Even then, though, the force of the water can expose your knife's edge to foreign objects.
 It's best to wash your knives in a sink full of hot, soapy water.
 Make sure your knife is secure, scrub, rinse, and then wipe or air dry.

 If your ultimate outdoor kitchen includes a fireplace or firepit, include cleaning it as part of your routine.
 While there will always be some level of dirt or residue in an outdoor fireplace, what's most important is keeping it clear of debris.
 Regularly remove ashes and any other build-up from your fireplace as you clean everything else.